slatinsky/x86sim/README.md

 # todo
 - better project object upgrades
 - segment registers
-- 16-bit writes to memory
-- add stack back using virtual memory
+- add stack back using virtual memory - show only stack segment inside
-- push to stack / pop only 16 bit values
+- push to stack / pop only 16 bit values - in validation
 - support binary numeric format 10b   (b ending)
 - multitab support
 - labels can be on the same line